 Please note: If an applicant has been offered admission, no credit will be transferred to the student's record at Loyola for courses in which the student received a grade of less than 75 or lower than a "C," or for courses which do not meet equivalent unit requirements, or for courses taken at non-ABA accredited institutions.

 All units from the applicant's original institution will be transferred as "pass" and will have no bearing on the student's Loyola grade point average.
 A maximum of 29 transferable units will be applied towards the unit requirement for graduation.
 A minimum of 58 units must be completed at Loyola for all transfer students.

 An official letter of good standing, including fall and spring semester grades, must be sent directly to the Office of Admissions from the Registrar or Dean of Students of your law school.
+The letter of standing should specify that you are in "good standing" or "good academic and disciplinary standing".
 A letter or memo indicating class rank should also be sent if this information is not included in the letter of good standing or on the law school transcript.
 Fax transmissions are not acceptable.